Skip to content

 Want to add it to a milestone?

-Add this to Quadro in the MVP milestone: "Add password reset flow"
+Add this to Quadro in the MVP milestone: "Add password reset flow" with description "Implement email-based password reset: generate token, send email, validate token, update password"

 Checking your board